-Important Update: December 12, 2017.
-We have yet to see confirmation from the FAA themselves, but by all accounts FAA sUAS registration is back in place – You must register your drone before you fly.
-Please stay tuned, we will confirm this information and provide all the details soon.
+Important Update: December, 2017.
+FAA sUAS registration is back in place – You must register your drone before you fly.

 Previous update, from May 2017: At this time, the FAA has been blocked from requiring registration of your “Model Aircraft.”
 Model aircraft and hobbyist ‘drones‘ (sUAS – Small Unmanned Aerial Systems) have been considered different things in terms of registration up until now, and we suspect a form of registration will come back into play soon.
 For now, it may be in your best interest to follow the info below, to register your drone, just in case.
 We’ll have more info on this very soon, expect an update as soon as we have final verdict on the case.